osteele/gojekyll/README.md

 | gojekyll   | single-threaded; warm cache          | 0.61s  |
 | gojekyll   | multi-threaded; cache doesn't matter | 0.34s  |

-There's currently no way to disable concurrency or the cache.
-They were switched off by editing the code for these timings.
+[There's currently no way to disable concurrency or the cache.
+They were switched off by re-building the executable to produce these timings.]

 The cache is for calls to Pygments (via the `highlight` tag).
+For another site, SASS is greater overhead.
+This is another candidate for caching, but with multi-threading it may not matter.

-### Features
+### Feature Status

 - [ ] Content
   - [x] Front Matter